My recovery journey

 10. Reminders of important things

 Keep a photograph of a loved one, or favourite activity in something that you usually carry with you.
 This can help to refocus on why you do not want a drink or drugs.
-Keeping photographs of important others (such as children), for example in a prominent place such as the fridge door, may also provide good visual imagery to protect against relapse.
+Keeping photographs of important others, for example in a prominent place such as the fridge door, may also provide good visual imagery to protect against relapse.

 Emotionally high-risk situations